 Let's dive in.

-Track your unrealized gains and losses with a portfolio tracker
+Track your unrealised gains and losses with a portfolio tracker

 You can't know how your crypto portfolio is really looking unless you have a dedicated app to track all your investments from one spot (like Koinly).
-This will let you not only identify the best opportunities to sell and realize a gain, but also to sell and realize a loss.
+This will let you not only identify the best opportunities to sell and realise a gain but also to sell and realise a loss.